Health and wellbeing

 - you need help with practical matters or day-to-day life.

-Wellington University International works closely with other university student support services—so you can also come and see us if you have any health, emotional or financial concerns and don’t know where to go for help.
+Wellington University International works closely with other university student support services.
+You can also come and see us if you have any health, emotional or financial concerns and don’t know where to go for help.
+Get in touch with us at any time.

 Other people you can talk to